Munakata with Kids: A Family Day Trip to Fukuoka’s Sacred Coast (2026)

 • Beach access — Quiet sandy beaches, less crowded than the mainland coast.

 • Cycling rentals — At the port; suitable for kids 8+.
+The island has some short uphill stretches, so younger or less confident riders may find it tiring.

 • Fresh seafood lunch — Several small restaurants near the port.
 Cooked-fish sets work for younger kids.